Strings

 Gallery

-Led by a musician and lecturer with decades of experience
+Led by a performer, teacher and researcher with decades of experience

-Dr Simon Jones, Head of the Strings department, is an acclaimed violinist who has performed and recorded internationally as an orchestral leader and chamber musician for nearly 40 years.
-He has taught, lectured and led projects at conservatoires and universities all over the world and is both a senior fellow of Advance HE and one of the few people to be awarded a National Teaching Fellowship.
+Dr Simon Jones, Head of the String Performance, is an acclaimed violinist who has performed and recorded internationally as an orchestral leader and chamber musician for nearly 40 years.
+He has also taught, lectured and led projects at conservatoires and universities all over the world for nearly 30 years, and is both a senior fellow of Advance HE and one of the few people to be awarded a National Teaching Fellowship for his work developing string mentorship projects.

-His combined professional experience, spanning nearly four decades, has allowed him to shape a programme that equips students with the skills to become inventive, adaptable and employable musicians.
+His professional experience as a leading performer and as a conservatoire-level teacher, has allowed him to develop an exciting and diverse programme that equips students with the skills to become inventive, adaptable and employable musicians.